MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 ### 10.1 Distinct Function & Value; Accurate Representation

 - Your product and its associated metadata, including but not limited to your app title, description, screenshots, trailers, content rating and product category, must accurately and clearly reflect the source, functionality, and features of your product.
-- Game products, including products that primarily offer remote game play and/or control functionality of games running on other devices or platforms, or enable access to a catalog of games behind a gaming subscription service, must be categorized as a game in our Store.
+- Game products, including products that primarily offer remote game play and/or control functionality of games running on other devices or platforms, or enable access to a catalog of games behind a gaming subscription service, or deliver versions of the same game or from games of a single franchise, must be categorized as a game in our Store.

 **10.1.1**